Jim-Webb/PowerShell/Microsoft/AD/ADCleanup/ReadMe.md

 -SearchBase is the OU to search

 -SearchScope - This parameter is used to tell the script what should be returned when searching AD.
 All is the default if nothing is passed for this parameter.

--All - Return all computers, including inactive and computers that have never logged on.
+- All - Return all computers, including inactive and computers that have never logged on.
--OnlyInactiveComputers - Only return inactive computers which are computers that have not logged in to AD in the number of days passed by TimeSinceLogin.
+- OnlyInactiveComputers - Only return inactive computers which are computers that have not logged in to AD in the number of days passed by TimeSinceLogin.
--OnlyNeverLoggedOn - Only return computers that have never logged into AD.
+- OnlyNeverLoggedOn - Only return computers that have never logged into AD.
 This is determined by the LastLogonDate attribute being blank.

 -TimeSinceLogin is the days the computer hasn't logged into AD.